chameleon-hpc/chameleon-apps/tools/tool_load_prediction/README.md

 #ifndef CHAM_PREDICTION_MODE
 #define CHAM_PREDICTION_MODE 0      // no prediction
 // #define CHAM_PREDICTION_MODE 1   // time-series load as the patterns for prediction
+// #define CHAM_PREDICTION_MODE 2   // time-series load as the patterns, use predicted values to predict the whole future
-// #define CHAM_PREDICTION_MODE 2   // task-characterization, args as the patterns for prediction
+// #define CHAM_PREDICTION_MODE 3   // task-characterization, args as the patterns for prediction
 #endif

 // specify the strategy of work-stealing with prediction tool